anirban6908/anirban6908.github.io/_posts/2020-01-14-how-neurons-actually-look.md

 We have all seen those pictures in the high school biology book - the cells in the nervous system, **Neurons**.
 Here I have shared some code snippets to visualize neurons (pulled from open source data) in their full glory.

-Allen Institute shares a treasure trove of neuroscience related data with the community as well as the software support to access the data with Python.
+Allen Institute for Brain Science shares a treasure trove of neuroscience related data with the community as well as the software support to access the data with Python.
 To get a feel of the different data modalitites please visit [here](https://portal.brain-map.org/).
 The data we are going to work with is part of the [Cell-types database](http://celltypes.brain-map.org/).
 The neuron morphologies are digitally reconstructed from the images of mouse/human brain tissue slices and saved as .swc file.
 Please go [here](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html) for a primer on the .swc format to understand how the measurements for the different sections of the neuron tree is saved.

 ## Use AllenSDK to pull morphologies
+We are going to use CellTypesCache() from the allensdk module to send a get request for cell id : 479225052.
+This particular cell comes from Layer 5 mouse visual cortex.
+For an overview of the physiology, morphology, metadata and all available computational models of this cell go [here](http://celltypes.brain-map.org/mouse/experiment/electrophysiology/479225052).
 ```py
 from allensdk.core.cell_types_cache import CellTypesCache
 def get_morph_path(cell_id,save_filename=None):